-Member of staff responsible: S Hothersall Date policy written: September 2024 Date policy last updated: October 2022
+Member of staff responsible: S Hothersall Date policy written: September 2024 Date policy to be reviewed: Sept 2027

 Vision Statement

 Christ's love is in everything we do at Hoole St Michael.
 Our high-attaining and creative Church of England Primary School is safe, loving and supportive.
 We encourage the building of good relationships and friendship through respect, tolerance and understanding.
 Within our Christian family, where parents are our partners in all aspects of school life, we aim to inspire a love for learning within each and every child.